Paczesiowa/virthualenv/README.md

 (this environment will only inherit very basic packages, mostly ghc and Cabal and their deps).

-When you're done working with this environment, enter command 'deactivate', or just close the current shell (with exit).
+When you're done working with this environment, enter command 'virthualenv_deactivate', or just close the current shell (with exit).

-> deactivate
+> virthualenv_deactivate

 Advanced usage
 --------------